Emergency evacuation: Small-scale

-An exit sign in the United States, showing the way to the nearest exit, with two emergency lights for electrical failure.
+An exit sign in the United States, showing the way to the nearest exit, with two emergency lights in case an electrical failure knocks out room lighting.

 ISO 7010 standard (1987) exit sign, used since 1982 in Japan.

 The strategy of individuals in evacuating buildings has been investigated in many disasters in the last 50 years.
 The complexity of the building, the pre-movement decisions and the movement ability of the individuals represent to major factors influencing building evacuations.
 With increasing complexity and decreasing motion ability, the strategy changes from "fast egress", through "slow egress" and "move to safe place inside building" (such as a staircase), to "stay in place and wait for help".
 The third strategy is the notion of using a designated "safe haven" on the floor.
 This is a section of the building that is reinforced to protect against specific hazards, such as fire, smoke or structural collapse.
 Some hazards may have safe havens on each floor, while a hazard such as a tornado, may have a single safe haven or safe room.
 Typically persons with limited mobility are requested to report to a safe haven for rescue by first responders.
 In most buildings, the safe haven will be in the stairwell.

-By investing the strategy of individuals in evacuating buildings, the variable human reactions is a complex factor to take into account during an evacuation.
-This is a critical factor for escaping fast out of the building or to a "safe haven".
 During an emergency evacuation, people do not immediately react after hearing the alarm signal.
 This is because an evacuation drill is more common.
-Therefore, they will start evacuating when there is more information given about the degree of danger.
-During an evacuation, people often use the most known escape route, this is often the route through which they entered the building.
-Thereby, people mostly adapt the role follower in emergencies.
-These human reactions will determinate the strategy of individuals in evacuating buildings.
+They will tend to start evacuating when there is more information given about the degree of danger.
+During an evacuation, people often use the most known escape route, typically the route through which they entered the building.